PeterDrake/liber_pythonis/level_i/markdown/print_each_character_of_a_string.md

 ## Explanation

-Think of the spell as: "For each character in the text string `'hocus pocus'`, print that character."
+Think of the spell as: "For each character in the string `'hocus pocus'`, print that character."
 The printing happens inside a loop that runs once for each character.

 ## Imps